Managing Goose Sessions

 -

-File Browser: Click the paperclip icon (📎) in the bottom left corner of the chat input to open your system's file browser and select files.
+File Browser: Click the button at the bottom of the app to open your system's file browser and select files.

 -